RiverRuby/digital-garden/content/Data guilds.md

 It’ll be a hard sell to integrate data guilds into a large legacy platform; emerging social platforms or even entirely new ones are better positioned to integrate ZK.
 Data guilds can largely constitute their own layer; the only places a social platform would have to plug in are 1) providing attestations that user logs legitimately came from that platform, and 2) displaying the ads.
-Even those can be decoupled – for instance, the data users provide doesn’t have to be engagement with a particular platform; it could be [proof-carrying-data](https://pcd.team/) from anywhere.
+Even those can be decoupled – for instance, the data users provide doesn’t have to be engagement with a particular platform; it could be signatures from any service.
 Or you could bypass the need for 2) by implementing an AdBlock-like extension that blocks all ads across the web except those that pay out to your guilds.